beastrc/learn-web3_dapp/markdown/polygon/DEPLOY_CONTRACT.md

 [The Solidity Contract ABI Specification](https://docs.soliditylang.org/en/v0.8.6/abi-spec.html) explains that an ABI is a standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interaction.
 Data is encoded according to its type, as described in the specification.
 The encoding is not self describing and thus requires a schema in order to decode.

 The ABI is considered an "[artifact](https://trufflesuite.github.io/artifact-updates/background.html#what-are-artifacts)" in relation to a compiled Solidity contract.
 Most commonly, developers will interact with an ABI in JSON format.
 Read more about [what this means](https://docs.soliditylang.org/en/v0.8.6/abi-spec.html#json).

 ---

+# ✅ Make sure it works

+Once the contract compiled and deployed, paste the contract address and click to **Check deployment**.

+---